NCAR/tiegcm/doc/userguide/quickstart.rst

-This document is intended to provide a tutorial-like procedure for downloading source code and start-up data files, building the model, and executing a short default run on a 64-bit Linux system.
+This document is intended to provide a tutorial-like procedure for downloading source code and start-up data files, building the model, and executing a short default run on a 64-bit Linux system, or a supercomputer (linux cluster) like the NCAR |ncarsuper| machine.

 .. index:: download